Strategies for Resuming Building Operations After a COVID-19 Shutdown

 - Run a churn test of the fire pump if your building has one.

-- If it has been more than three months since the last service, have a contractor conduct a 2-inch main drain flow test on each riser and test the water flow alarms.
+- Have a contractor conduct a 2-inch main drain flow test and test the water flow alarms.

 More Prepare & Prevent